I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_wfd_discover_device_filter.md

 The device address of a P2P Device or Group Owner to be discovered by the local P2P device.

-`GroupSSID`

-If GroupSSID is not a zero-length SSID, this member specifies the SSID of a P2P group that the local P2P device discovers.
-If this is the P2P wildcard SSID ("DIRECT-"), the local P2P device discovers all groups with P2P Group ID matching the desired device ID.

 `ucBitmask`

 Filters which instances of the P2P device to discover.
 Possible values include: